Vegan Campaigns

 Why Vegan?

-To benefit people worldwide, as well as other animals, the local and global environment and your own health, read the guides from our friends at Vegan Campaigns and the Vegan Society.
+To benefit people worldwide, as well as other animals, the local and global environment and your own health, read the guides from our friends at the Vegan Society.

 Veggies Catering Campaign

-Information, leaflets and recipe books are available from Veggies at the Sumac Centre, where we are based.
-Click here for printed catalogue
+Information, leaflets and recipe books are available from Veggies at the Sumac Centre, where we are based, or at our events.

 You’ll find recipes and more at our website: www.veggies.org.uk